louis030195/niwrad/README.md

 ![high-level architecture](docs/images/octree.png)

-### Evolution
+### Features & direction

-The principle is to simulate few similar key points among darwinian evolution, obviously the goal is to avoid to go too low level or over-engineer, we ain't got quantum computers !

-- Life forms "hosts" that carry characteristics like every "survival machine" on our world that carry genes, these genes "manipulate" the hosts to try survive, here the concept of gene hasn't been introduced.
+* Hosts (any life form) have characteristics.
-- Hosts can breed, when they do, they characteristics are "mixed" plus a slight randomness (mutation).
+* Hosts can reproduce (sexual only atm), when they do, their characteristics are "mixed" plus a slight randomness (mutation).
-- Hosts behaviour must be generic, so we can either implement simple algorithm like state-machines, behaviour trees or go more complex like (deep) reinforcement learning.
+* Hosts behaviour code MUST be generic, so we can either implement simple heuristics like state-machines, behaviour trees or more complex like reinforcement learning.
-- According to these implementations, the hosts will evolve by natural selection, some characteristics that help survival (speed ... ?) will increase, some that harm survival will decrease
+* Hosts will evolve by natural selection, some characteristics that help survival (speed ... ?) will increase, some that harm survival will decrease.
-- The fun part: players can do some actions that will trigger artificial selection, e.g. like we human selected the cows that produce the most milk, the goal is to implement actions that offer the possibility to influence evolution.
+* Players can trigger artificial selection, e.g. like we human selected the cows that produce the most milk, the goal is to implement actions that offer the possibility to influence evolution.
 Currently what came to my mind: any way to protect, harm, heal, feed ... some targeted hosts (high speed hosts ? big hosts ...)

 ## Usage